himanshu-dandle/tesla-stock-lstm/README.md

    The Actual vs Predicted Stock Prices plot and Training/Validation Loss plot will be generated and saved in the results/ folder.
    The model’s performance metrics, such as Mean Squared Error (MSE) and Root Mean Squared Error (RMSE), will also be displayed in the notebook.

+##Future Enhancements
+   There are several areas in which this project can be expanded or improved:

+      1) Hyperparameter Tuning: Further optimization of the LSTM model's hyperparameters (e.g., number of layers, dropout rates, learning rates, and number of epochs) could improve model accuracy.

+      2) Feature Engineering: Additional features like moving averages, Bollinger Bands, or other technical indicators could be incorporated to improve the
+         predictive power of the model.

+      3) Incorporating External Factors: Including external datasets, such as macroeconomic indicators (e.g., interest rates, inflation rates) or news sentiment             analysis, could enhance the model’s ability to predict stock price movements.

+      4) Exploring Alternative Models: Trying different deep learning models such as GRUs (Gated Recurrent Units) or Transformers could yield better performance on          the time series data.

+      5) Model Deployment: The trained model could be deployed as an API using Flask or FastAPI, enabling real-time stock price prediction.